What Happens When A Man Stops Having Sex?

 It’s a simple way of putting it.
 But, it all comes down to communication and building a solid relationship with your partner(s).
 Sex also takes two people.
 You can’t force it, but at the very least, you can choose your partner based on chemistry and sex drive.
 You can also establish frequency early on in the relationship by showing how much of it is important to you based on your needs(and don’t exaggerate).

 And, if you’re stuck in a sexual drought in your current relationship, you need to open up and re-spark the flame.
 Your sex life should always be improving.
 Not the other way around.
 Here are some tips you can do to improve your sex life.

 Lastly, if you do have an actual problem with getting or maintaining an erection, we suggest trying The Phoenix acoustic wave device.

 The Phoenix Acoustic Wave Device can help men have MORE sex!

 The Phoenix device for ED is FDA registered to improve blood flow to the penis.
 It’s completely safe and a more effective erectile dysfunction treatment option with long term benefits versus pills like tadalafil or sildenafil.

 The way acoustic wave therapy works as opposed to the temporary effects of pills is that it uses soundwaves to break down micro-plaque in the arteries of the penis while inducing neovascularization or angiogenesis; a process that promotes the growth of new blood vessels and vein growth.
 It’s the perfect solution for a guy trying to make it to round 2 or to actually reverse the effects of ED and Peyronie’s disease.

-Most guys see positive improvements after 6-12 treatments.
+Most guys see positive improvements after following Dr. Thompson's 120 day Protocol.
 And with the ability to re-treat in the future, guys now have the confidence to achieve and maintain erections for the long haul.